NoumaanAhamed/youtube-backend/backend/notes.md

 - Give Global IP Access : 0.0.0.0/0
 - Connect to your cluster using the connection string provided by MongoDb Atlas.
 - Issues will be there when password contains special characters.
+- Connect to DB in seperate file and export the connection.
+- Use async/await and try/catch while connecting to DB.
+- The connect method returns a promise , so we can use async/await or then/catch.

+# Middlewares

+- Middlewares are functions that execute when a request is made to the server.
+- Common Middlewares used :
+  - express.json() : Parses incoming request bodies that are in JSON format.
+  - express.urlencoded() : Parses incoming request bodies that are URL-encoded (key-value pairs).
+  -  express.static(): Serves static files (HTML, CSS, images, etc.) directly from a specified directory.
+  -  cors(): Enables Cross-Origin Resource Sharing (CORS), allowing requests from specified origins.
+  -   cookieParser(): Parses cookies from incoming requests and populates req.cookies with them.

+# Custom Error Handling, Async Handling and Api Response Handling

+- Create a new folder called utils and create respective files for error handling, async handling and api response handling.
+- Check the code for more details.

+# JWT

+- JWT stands for JSON Web Token, it is a bearer token which means it allows access to those who bear the token.
+- It is quite secure.
+- Cookies and Sessions:
+  - Cookies are stored in the browser and are sent along with every request.
+  - Sessions are stored in the server and are not sent along with every request.
+- Refresh Tokens:
+  - Refresh tokens are used to get new access tokens.
+  - They are stored in the database.
+  - They are long-lived and can be used to get new access tokens when the old ones expire.
+- Access Tokens:
+  - Access tokens are used to access protected resources.
+  - They are short-lived and expire after a certain time.
+  - They are stored in the browser.
+- Both access tokens and refresh tokens are JWTs.